Constitution of Tennessee: 1835 constitution

 The second Tennessee State Constitution, adopted in 1835, resulted from a state constitutional convention that convened in Nashville on May 19, 1834, with 60 delegates in attendance.
 William Carter, of Carter County, presided over the 1834 convention.

 Antislavery interests petitioned the convention to abolish slavery, which was rejected by the convention delegates.
 The constitution adopted increased opportunities for citizens to engage in the political process, but it limited suffrage to white males.
 Similarly to other southern states, such as Virginia, it disfranchised free black men, who had had the right to vote under the 1796 constitution.
-That followed fears raised by the 1831 Nat Turner slave rebellion.
+That followed fears raised by Nat Turner's Rebellion in 1831.

 The second constitution provided for a state supreme court, with three judges, with one judge from each grand division of the state.
 Judges were required to be at least 35 years old and would serve 12-year terms.

 The constitution was ratified by voters in March 1835, receiving 42,666 votes for it and 17,691 against it.

 1870 constitution

 The Tennessee General Assembly, on November 15, 1869, called for an election to be held in December 1869 for two purposes: to determine if a constitutional convention should be called to amend or replace the 1835 constitution and to elect delegates to that convention if the voters determined that it was to be held.
 The voters decided for the convention, which began on January 10, 1870.
 The convention adjourned on February 23, 1870, after adopting the constitution and recommending its approval by the voters in a special election, which was conducted on March 26, 1870.

-The third document was largely written as a response to the requirement for all ex-Confederate to adopt new constitutions explicitly banning slavery.
+The third document was largely written as a response to the requirement for all ex-Confederates to adopt new constitutions explicitly banning slavery.
 It contains many provisions that are verbatim holdovers from the two predecessor documents.
 It is considerably longer than the federal constitution but is not particularly long by the standards of state constitutions.
 This 1870 document stood unamended until 1953, which, according to the Tennessee Blue Book, was the longest period that any such document had remained in effect without amendment anywhere in the world.

+Tennessee held limited constitutional conventions in 1953, 1959, 1965, 1971, and 1977.